 Site Assets Library

 There is another library you get by default on every single SharePoint site.
 It is called a Site Assets library.
 It is used to store all the content and files necessary for a SharePoint site to function properly (i.e. Logos, OneNote notebook, etc.).
 It is not a library where you will store working files and content.
 The library is sort of a dumping ground for everything you used to build your site – things are added to it automatically as you do this.
 Check out this post to learn more about the Site Assets library.

 There is another library that exists in SharePoint.
 As you probably already guessed from its name, it is a special library for pages!
 All the pages you modify or create as part of your SharePoint site – they are all stored in here.
 To get a better understanding of the difference between a site and a page – click here.
 You can’t upload any documents into this library.

 How to access or add new document libraries?

 To see what you got on your site or to add new libraries, click Gear Icon > Site contents

 You will then see something that looks like the image below.

-Technically speaking, there are other types of libraries that exist, but they are used in very rare occasions and usually are just used for a very specific purpose/types of sites.
+Technically speaking, there are other types of libraries that exist, but they are used on very rare occasions and usually are just used for very specific purposes/types of sites.
 Let’s keep our life simple, shall we?